DancinParrot/comp-prg/thoughts.md

 This messy document entails my raw thoughts and ideas when attempting problems.
 This was inspired from one of Colin Galen's videos as I figured it'd be useful to jot down the process for future reference.
 Also to know stuff like, how close am I to actually reaching the solution or simply just to see how much improvement have been made.
 It's always good to keep a history of things.

+## 1705B: Mark the Dust Sweeper

+00:00 Goal is to move all dust to nth room.
+For example, 2 0 0, move 2 to last, so 0 0 2.
+1-indexed used in test case, when i = 1 and j = 2:

+2 0 0\
+i j

+Set ai = ai - 1, aj = aj + 1, become: 1 1 0

+Afterwards, i = 1, j = 3 to become: 0 1 1

+Finally, i = 2 and j = 3 to become: 0 0 2

+00:10 Need to sort? sort(0 2 0 2 0) = [0, 0, 0, 2, 2].
+Cannot sort as will change order which changes number of operations.

+00:15 Loop through and pick subarray such that [i, j=i+1],

+0 2 0 2 0\
+0 0 2 2 0 cost = 2 as set i--, then i-- again\
+0 0 2 0 2 cost = 4\
+0 0 0 2 2 cost = 6\
+0 0 0 0 4 cost = 8\

+00:20 Make every 0 at least 1?
+Then from first 1, move to last element

+00:25 Fill 0s between last and some element to satisfy condition of i < j and ai, ai+1, ..., aj-1 > 0.
+The some element should be a nonzero digit from left.
+Loop from left, find a non-zero digit and set that as the starting point:

+0 2 0 2 0\
+  i\

+As seen above, i = 2 for 1-indexed will be starting point

+00:30 From starting point, make [i,j] such that nums[j] == 0, to fill 0s with >= 1.
+When there's no 0, then from starting point, choose [i, j] where j = last element, and slowly move all values to the last element.

+For example: 2 0 3 0 4 6

+1 1 2 1 4 6 - after filling in gaps, cost = 2 operations\
+0 1 2 1 4 7 - cost = 1\
+0 0 2 1 4 8 - cost = 1\
+0 0 1 1 4 9 - cost = 1\
+0 0 0 1 4 10 - cost = 1\
+0 0 0 0 4 11 - cost = 1\
+0 0 0 0 3 12 - cost = 1\
+0 0 0 0 2 13 - cost = 1\
+0 0 0 0 1 14 - cost = 1\
+0 0 0 0 0 15 - cost = 1\
+Total costs = 2 + 9 = 11

+00:40 Again, int overflow cause 10^9+10^9 > int max of 10^9, I should just use ll all the time instead of int.

+00:50 Got WA, expected 0 but got some random large number, turns out, another case where edge case not handled correct.
+Since every element, `a` in array has a range of 0 <= a <= 10^9, if all elements = 0, start = -1, so cause out of bounds.

 ## 1771A: Hossam and Combinatorics

 00:00 sort(nums) and pick largest and smallest via last and first elements?